 So you’ve pruned your adenium desert roses the way that you like, now how do you take care of them after that then?
 There are only a few points you should keep in mind.
 It’s not too difficult at all.
 Roll with us & let’s see some of them right now.

 1. Place your desert rose plant somewhere dry & sunny

-After you’ve cut off the branches, its roots and caudex tend to get weaker than usual.
-That’s why at this stage they won’t have enough energy to absorb more water or nutes (short for nutrients), especially the rainwater that might contain many other things in it.
+After you’ve cut off the adenium branches, its roots and caudex tend to get weaker than usual.
+That’s why at this stage they won’t have enough energy to absorb more water or nutrients, especially the rainwater which might contain many other things in it.

 After pruning your desert roses, make sure to place your plants somewhere dry and sunny.
 This helps heal and dry the wounds.
 It also helps your plants avoid contact with excess water.

 What you can also do is use a plastic grocery bag or a garbage bag to cover the caudex.
 This is to make sure no water can get through the bark and therefore not cause infections to our babies.

 Don't water your plants at this stage as well.
 Just leave the babies there as they are.
 Let them bathe in the sunlight to heal the cuts.
 After they’ve recovered, they will have the strength to process and transport water and nutrients again.